schadenfred/proscrypt-koans/README.md

 ## koan 1.8: Text Editor

-If you have a text editor or IDE installed and that you prefer to use, skip this step.
+If you have a text editor or IDE installed and that you prefer to use, namaste.
 Otherwise, install Atom.
 When you can type:

 `$ atom . &`